Who Is TMS For?

 Difficulty taking medication regularly:

-Taking your medications irregularly can, particularly with antidepressants, cause memory and other cognitive problems, can increase moodiness, and may even make your depression worse.
+Taking your medications irregularly can, particularly with antidepressants, cause memory and other cognitive problems, increase moodiness, and may even make your depression worse.